DivergentCodes/sec-poc/npm-script-hooks/README.md

 Local packages needs to be published to the Verdaccio registry before they can be installed to demonstrate the hook execution.

-1. Start the Verdaccio registry with `npm run start:verdaccio`.
+1. Start the Verdaccio registry with `make start-registry`.
-2. Publish the local packages to the Verdaccio registry with `npm publish`.
+2. Publish the local packages to the Verdaccio registry with `make publish`.
-3. Run `npm install` in the `myapp` directory to trigger the postinstall scripts.
+3. Trigger the postinstall scripts by running `npm install` in the `myapp` directory.
+4. Look at the logs in the Verdaccio registry `myapp/node_modules/<package-name>/postinstall-scripts.log` files to see the hook execution.

+The reverse shell payload can be caught by running the SNI server PoC in a separate terminal with `./server 127.0.0.1 8443`.

 ## Resources